aws-solutions-library-samples/guidance-for-scalable-model-inference-and-agentic-ai-on-amazon-eks/README.md

 This solution supports building agentic AI applications that can leverage either CPU-based (llama.cpp) or GPU-based (vLLM) model inference backends.
 The agent architecture enables models to call external functions and services.

+### Understanding Agentic AI and Function Calling

+Agentic AI refers to AI systems that can act autonomously to achieve specific goals by making decisions and taking actions.
+In this solution, we implement agentic capabilities through function calling, which allows language models to:

+1. **Recognize when to use tools**: The model identifies when external data or capabilities are needed to fulfill a user request
+2. **Structure function calls**: The model generates properly formatted function calls with appropriate parameters
+3. **Process function results**: The model incorporates returned data into its responses

+Function calling enables models to bridge the gap between natural language understanding and external systems, allowing them to:

+- Access real-time information (like weather data in our example)
+- Perform calculations or data transformations
+- Interact with external APIs and services
+- Execute specific actions based on user requests

+Our implementation provides a framework where the model:
+- Parses user intent from natural language
+- Determines which function to call and with what parameters
+- Makes the API call through a dedicated service
+- Processes the returned information to generate a coherent response

+This approach significantly extends the capabilities of language models beyond their pre-trained knowledge, making them more useful for real-world applications.

 ### Deploying the Function Service

 #### 1. Configure the function service: